Chronology

 March 15–September, 1970

-Two landscape films are shown on 7-by-11-foot screens using 35 mm film loop rear-screen projectors at the Expo ’70 US Pavilion in Osaka, Japan.
+Two loops of the Three Landscapes film are shown at the Expo ’70 US Pavilion in Osaka, Japan.
 The artist does not travel to Japan to see the installation.

 Summer 1970

-Moves into Southampton house with plans for a studio on the third floor, but ceilings turn out to be substantially lower than expected.
+Moves into Southampton house with plans for a studio on the third floor, but ceilings are constructed three feet lower than planned.60Oral history interview with Richard and Suzanne Dimmler by Avis Berman, January 28, 2006, RLF Archives.

-Creates first brass relief in an edition of 100 of a Modern Head for sale by Gemini G.E.L.
+Creates Modern Head, first brass relief, in an edition of 100 for sale by Gemini G.E.L.

 October 1970

-Signs first realized large Brushstrokes mural—12 by 245 feet on four continuous walls—at the University of Düsseldorf School of Medicine.
+Completes large Brushstrokes mural—12 by 245 feet on four continuous walls—at the University of Düsseldorf.

 Bianchini publishes the first monograph cataloguing most of his drawings and prints.